vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 ## How to Use

-1. Start with any operating system.
+1. Start with any operating system ("OS").

 	>If you are new to the wonderful world of `git` (version control) &ndash; or are uncomfortable with the command line &ndash; it's advisable to download [GitHub for Windows](http://windows.github.com/) or [GitHub for Mac](http://mac.github.com/).

-2\.
-Install the most recent release of [VirtualBox](https://www.virtualbox.org/wiki/Downloads) 3\.
-Once VirtualBox is installed, also install the corresponding [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads).
+2. Install the most recent release of [VirtualBox](https://www.virtualbox.org/wiki/Downloads), for your OS.
+3. Once VirtualBox is installed, also install the corresponding [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads).
-4\.
-Install the most recent release of [Vagrant](http://www.vagrantup.com/downloads.html)
+4. Install the most recent release of [Vagrant](http://www.vagrantup.com/downloads.html).
     * `vagrant` will now be available as a command in your terminal, try it out.
     * ***Note:*** If Vagrant is already installed, use `vagrant -v` to check the version.
 You may want to consider upgrading if a much older version is in use.
-5\.
-Clone or extract the _Vagrant's Ubuntu 12.04 Desktop Environment for Windows_ project into a local directory
+5. Clone or extract the _Vagrant's Ubuntu 12.04 Desktop Environment for Windows_ project into a local directory
     * `git clone git://github.com/vDevices/Vagrant-UbuntuDesktop.git vagrant-ubuntu-desktop`
     * OR download and extract the repository master [zip file](https://github.com/vDevices/Vagrant-UbuntuDesktop/archive/master.zip)
-6\.
-Change into the new directory with `cd vagrant-ubuntu-desktop`
+6. Change into the new directory with `cd vagrant-ubuntu-desktop`

 	#### The First `Vagrant Up`

-7\.
-Start the Vagrant environment with `vagrant up`
+7. Start the Vagrant environment with `vagrant up`
     * Be patient as the magic happens.
 This could take a while on the first run as your local machine downloads the required files.

 ### What Did That Do?